MDSplus/Documentation/docs/reference/tdi-reference.md

 Arguments
 * `_ARRAY` (A) an array of any type considered to be a vector.
 * `_OFFSET` (B) a list of offsets into the `_ARRAY`.
 Values are from 0 to the number of elements in A less 1.
-Out-of-bounds values are considered to be at the limits.
+Out-of-bounds values pull from the closest limit.

+> TODO: understand this
 |Signals      |Same as B.
 |Units        |Same as A.
 |Form         |Same type as A and same shape as B.